Crypto Fundamentals

 ETH Holdings $40

-Failed transactions require explicit handling in the subledger because blockchain explorers record them with a “reverted” or “failed” status.
-The gas consumed on a failed transaction is a real cost — the ETH leaves the wallet — but the intended economic event (swap, mint, transfer) never occurred.
-Organizations with active DeFi operations may accumulate $500-5,000 per quarter in failed transaction gas costs, making this a non-trivial expense category.
+Failed transactions require explicit handling in the subledger because blockchain explorers record failed operations with a “reverted” or “failed” status.
+The gas consumed on a failed transaction is a real cost: the ETH leaves the wallet, but the intended economic event (swap, mint, transfer) never occurred.
+Organizations with active DeFi operations accumulate $500-5,000 per quarter in failed transaction gas costs, representing a non-trivial expense category that requires dedicated tracking.

 How Are Gas Fees Reconciled?

-Gas fee reconciliation compares the gas amount recorded by the data source (exchange API, custody platform, or subledger) against the actual gas consumed on-chain, resolving discrepancies from rounding differences, fee estimation errors, and missing failed transactions.
+Gas fee reconciliation is the process of comparing the gas amount recorded by the data source (exchange API, custody platform, or subledger) against the actual gas consumed on-chain.
+The reconciliation resolves discrepancies from rounding differences, fee estimation errors, and missing failed transactions.

-The gas fee reconciliation process validates 3 data points per on-chain transaction:
+The gas fee reconciliation process validates 3 data points per on-chain transaction, listed below.

-1. Gas units consumed — The actual computation used by the transaction (gasUsed field in the transaction receipt)
+The actual computation used by the transaction, read from the gasUsed field in the transaction receipt.

-3. Resulting fee in native token — Gas units × gas price, denominated in the network’s native token (ETH, SOL, POL)
+Gas units multiplied by gas price, denominated in the network's native token (ETH, SOL, POL).

-1. Extract on-chain gas data — Read gasUsed and effectiveGasPrice from each transaction receipt via the blockchain node or explorer API
+Read gasUsed and effectiveGasPrice from each transaction receipt via the blockchain node or explorer API.

-2. Compare against subledger records — Match each transaction’s recorded gas fee against the on-chain value using the transaction hash as the matching key
+Match each transaction's recorded gas fee against the on-chain value using the transaction hash as the matching key.

-3. Flag discrepancies — Transactions where the recorded gas fee deviates from the on-chain gas fee by more than the tolerance threshold (typically 0.1%) are flagged for review
+Transactions where the recorded gas fee deviates from the on-chain gas fee by more than the tolerance threshold (typically 0.1%) are flagged for review.

 SourceCauseResolution